Tracing Threads of Connection

 Along with involvement in the trans-Atlantic slave trade, in the 17th and 18th centuries Lancaster was heavily involved in trading with the West Indies and Americas.
 Lancaster traders and merchants developed extensive commercial networks, importing goods produced by enslaved people, such as mahogany, sugar, dyes, spices, coffee and rum, and, later, cotton for Lancashire’s mills, from plantations.
 They also exported fine furniture, gunpowder, woollen and cotton garments.
 Young men from Lancaster families worked as agents and factors across the West-Indies.
 This gave rise to new wealth and power in the town.
 As Eric Williams details in Capitalism and Slavery (1944), slave traders, and West-India’s merchants and their descendants dominated local political life in towns such as Lancaster, and cities such as Liverpool and Bristol, ‘as aldermen, mayors and councillors’.
 Over generations some of these families accumulated land and property, including plantations and enslaved people, in overseas colonies.
-Some of those who inherited overseas property (and people) didn’t want to travel themselves, preferring lives as gentlemen “at home” in England.
-These absentee landlords employed (young) men seeking opportunity and fortunes, and sent them overseas to work as overseers and managers on their plantations and estates.
+Some who inherited overseas property (and people) didn’t want to travel themselves, preferring lives as gentlemen “at home”.
+These absentee landlords sought out young men seeking opportunities and sent them overseas to work as overseers and managers on their plantations and estates.

-Indeed, while the transatlantic slave trade had been formally abolished in Britain in 1807, in order to meet market demand for enslaved labour in places like Guyana, which were “taking off” in terms of sugar production at the the beginning of the 19th century, intercolonial trade and trafficking in enslaved people between Islands and mainland within the British Caribbean continued.
-To this I should also add that trade in enslaved people between plantations was commonplace, as were associated practices of “renting out” and “mortgaging” enslaved people.
-(See Eric Williams, “The British West Indian Slave Trade After Its Abolition in 1807”).
+Indeed, while the slave trade had been formally abolished in Britain and her colonies in 1807, in order to meet market demand for enslaved labour in newer colonies like Guyana, which were “taking off” in terms of sugar production at the beginning of the 19th, the trade in enslaved people remained buoyant across the British Caribbean.

-Details of the huge windfall, (the equivalent of approximately £2 million pounds today) received by John Bond as compensation for the freedom of the enslaved people he had inherited from his uncle, can be tracked on the British Legacies of Slave-Ownership database.
-In total a £17 billion pounds package of tax-payer funded compensation was paid to former slave-owners in Britain.
-It took British taxpayers 182 years to pay off this debt; indeed, the loan the Government took out to compensate slave owners for the abolition of slavery in 1833 was only repaid in full in 2015.
-At the time:
+Details of the huge windfall, (the equivalent of approximately £2 million pounds today) received by Lancaster’s John Bond as compensation for the freedom of the enslaved people he had inherited from his uncle, can be tracked on the British Legacies of Slave-Ownership database.

 “The slave owners received compensation, interest on the compensation payments from 1 August 1834, and a further period of forced labor under apprenticeship.
 In addition, of course, the estate owners held on to their land and had the opportunity to work it with free labor or, indeed, indentured labor. ” Nick Draper